LSSI-ETH/meta-learning-for-protein-engineering/data/4d5/README.md

 WNHDGFYQMQFYDSPPG
 WWSPGFYMMQFFCSPPN
 ```
-where the fist sequence in the above list correspondds to the wild type 4D5 H3 and L3 regions
+__For reference__: the fist sequence in the above list correspondds to the wild type 4D5 H3 and L3 regions

 ### Learning tasks